torvalds/linux/Documentation/driver-api/cxl/allocation/page-allocator.rst

 capacity - when that capacity is depleted, the page allocator will actually prefer CXL :code:`ZONE_MOVABLE` pages over DRAM :code:`ZONE_NORMAL` pages.

-We may wish to invert this priority in future Linux versions.
+We may wish to invert this priority in future GNU/Linux versions.

-If `demotion` and `swap` are disabled, Linux will begin to cause OOM crashes when the DRAM nodes are depleted.
+If `demotion` and `swap` are disabled, GNU/Linux will begin to cause OOM crashes when the DRAM nodes are depleted.
 See the reclaim section for more details.